benyap/firestore-backfire/README.md

 #### `--depth <number>`

 Limit the subcollection depth to import/export.
-A document in a root collection has a depth of 0.
-Subcollections from a document in a root collection has a depth of 1, and so on.
+A document in a root collection has a depth of zero.
+Subcollections from a document in a root collection has a depth of one, and so on.
 If not specified, all subcollections are imported/exported.

 For example, the command below will only export documents from any root collections and documents up to one subcollection deep.